cdmoro/literature-clock/README.md

 - Italian
 - German

 The clock preserves explicitly selected locales from the URL or saved settings.
-Legacy `en-UK` links and saved settings resolve to `en-GB`; generic English (`en`), unsupported English regions, and unrecognized languages fall back to `en-GB`.
+Generic English (`en`), unsupported English regions, and unrecognized languages fall back to `en-GB`.
 Locale matching is case-insensitive and accepts underscores (for example, `en_US`).

 Want to implement a new language?
 Sure thing, ping me and let's talk about it!